lyukhson/blog/_posts/2025-10-19-FDA AIMD guidance.md

 | D              | 18.4           | 85.4 ($X_{ll}$, $X_{ul}$) | 57.9% ($X_{ll}$, $X_{ul}$) |
 | E              | 21.5           | 84.7 ($X_{ll}$, $X_{ul}$) | 56.5% ($X_{ll}$, $X_{ul}$) |

-**Model Card:**\
-**Device Information**
-* Model Name: Disease X Screening Model
-* Model version: version 1.0.1
-* Model release date: December 2023
-* Model architecture: Convolutional Neural Network

-**Device Description**
-* Intended User: Healthcare professionals.
-* Indications for Use: The model is software intended to aid in screening for Disease X on patients above the age of 22 by analyzing recordings of 12-lead ECG made on compatible ECG devices.
-It is not intended to be a stand-alone diagnostic device for Disease X. However, a positive result may suggest the need for further clinical evaluation in order to establish a diagnosis of Disease X. If the patient is at high risk for Disease X, a negative result should not rule out further non-invasive evaluation.
-It should not be used to replace the current standard of care methods for diagnosis of Disease X but applied jointly with clinician judgment.
-* Clinical workflow phases: To be used as an aid and screening tool for further clinical follow-up (e.g., echocardiogram) in order to establish a diagnosis of Disease X.
-* Clinical Benefit: To provide point-of-care screening of Disease X where cardiac imaging may not be available.

-**Performance and Limitations**
-* Data type: 12-lead electrocardiogram (ECG)
-  * Description: 10 second duration of a 12-lead electrocardiogram (ECG) obtained from the following four compatible ECG devices (A, B, C, and D).
-The compatible ECG devices have a sampling rate of 500 Hz.
-* Clinical Reference Standard: An echocardiogram obtained within 30 days of the ECG to establish clinical reference standard.
-* Model Validation:
-  * Data size and type: A retrospective study of 25,000 patients and their patient records across 5 different and diverse health systems across the United States.
-Each of the 5 sites contributed 5,000 patient-ECG pairs to a final pool of 25,000 patient-ECG pairs.
-  * Exclusion Criteria:
-    * The patients enrolled in the study were less than 22 years old.
-    * Mandatory data were missing (i.e., technical parameters of ECG, age or race demographic, information regarding the conducted ECG and echocardiogram).
-    * ECG data contained either corrupt or missing lead(s).
-    * Different models of 12-lead ECGs were used to collect the ECG data.
-    * The 12-lead ECG duration is not 10 seconds long.
-    * The patient has a pacemaker.
-  * Data Results (calculated from test datasets):
-    * Sensitivity: 84% (82.9%, 85%)
-    * Specificity: 83% (82.5%, 83.5%)
-    * PPV: 55.3% (54.1%, 56.4%)
-    * NPV: 95.4% (95.1%, 95.7%)
-* Non-Clinical Testing:
-  * Human Factors and Usability testing was conducted and documentation was provided as recommended in FDA’s guidance document “[Applying Human Factors and Usability Engineering to Medical Devices](https://www.fda.gov/regulatory-information/search-fda-guidance-documents/applying-human-factors-and-usability-engineering-medical-devices).”
-  * Cybersecurity testing was conducted and documentation was provided as recommended in FDA’s guidance document “[Cybersecurity in Medical Devices: Quality System Considerations and Content of Premarket Submissions](https://www.fda.gov/regulatory-information/search-fda-guidance-documents/cybersecurity-medical-devices-quality-system-considerations-and-content-premarket-submissions).”
-  * Software verification and validation testing was conducted and documentation was provided as recommended in the [Premarket Software Guidance](https://www.fda.gov/regulatory-information/search-fda-guidance-documents/content-premarket-submissions-device-software-functions).

-**Risk Management**\
-Risk management was conducted, and documentation was provided as recommend in the [Premarket Software Guidance](https://www.fda.gov/regulatory-information/search-fda-guidance-documents/content-premarket-submissions-device-software-functions) and in accordance with ANSI/AAMI/ISO 14971 Medical devices - Applications of risk management to medical devices.
-* Potential risks associated with the model, the data, and the outputs (e.g., contraindications, side effects, data privacy risks, cybersecurity risks, bias risks, information gaps): The potential risks associated with the model include incorrect follow-up due to a false positive or false negative output, which can occur because of (1) model bias or (2) using the model in an unsupported patient population or with unsupported input/hardware.
-Furthermore, information gaps may lead to overreliance on the device output for follow-up.
-Controls for identified risks include clinical validation testing, software verification and validation testing, human factors testing and labeling.
-* Description of information that could impact risks and patient outcomes, across the product lifecycle: Model development and clinical validation included only 10% of participants under the age of 40, which may mean that the model’s performance on that subgroup is not fully characterized.
-* Interactions, Deployment, and Updates: A comprehensive Device Performance Monitoring Plan is in place that is consistent with the Quality System Regulation (21 CFR Part 820) which continuously monitors the deployed model to evaluate site-specific performance, identify vulnerabilities, and ensure transparency of performance and ongoing maintenance to sites and end users.
-  * Computational resources required.
-  * Details regarding how the model is deployed and updated:
-    * How to conduct local site-specific acceptance testing or validation: Prior to use of the model in the site’s entire population, the model is deployed, and data is collected for a one-month period in order to understand any issues with integration into the sites’ existing systems and measure performance on a subset of the patient population for that site.
-Through this process, issues with deployment can be addressed prior to exposure to the entire population and can help characterize performance of the model and the need for additional training and development.
-Alternatively, sites may opt to provide historical data that can be used to assess expected performance at the site.
-    * Ongoing performance monitoring: Automated performance calculation is deployed along with the model and calculated every 6 months; if the performance is out of the expected range, an automated e-mail will be sent to the site administrator and sponsor.
-This will initiate a process for understanding performance issues and a mitigation plan will be put in place to address this.
-    * Transparent reporting of successes and failures: All sites will have access to anonymized reports that will include successes and failures of deployed models at various sites, along with site characteristics to contextualize these successes and failures.
-    * Change management strategies: Change management will be implemented consistent with established Quality System procedures if and when issues arise that require a change or if features are requested by sites and users.
-    * Proactive approaches to address vulnerabilities: Sites and users are encouraged to report any issues within 48 hours of the issue occurring, which will then follow complaint handling procedures and for which a fix will be issued according to these procedures.
-  * Communication to parties of as-needed information: Automated e-mails will be generated by the device when performance is out of the expected range, as described above.
-  * Software quality (specify, standards and regulatory compliance issues, intellectual property issues, risk management and safeguards used, other).

-**Development**
-* Model Training:
-  * Data size: 30,000 patients that received an ECG and echocardiogram performed within 30 days apart from one another.
-Dataset collected from clinical databases from 2 diverse hospital networks (Hospital A and Hospital B).
-  * Patients with Disease X were 20% of the overall cohort while patients without Disease X (control group) consisted of 80% of the overall cohort.
-Both groups were split into training (50%), tuning (20%) and tuning evaluation (30%) datasets.
-  * Data Results (calculated from tuning evaluation datasets):
-    * Sensitivity: 87% (83%, 89%)
-    * Specificity: 83% (81%, 85%)

-**Conclusion**\
-While there are differences noted in the technological characteristics of the proposed system and the predicate device, the differences do not raise different questions of safety or effectiveness.
-Based on the information provided in this submission, the subject device demonstrates that it is substantially equivalent to the predicate device through the results of clinical performance and results of non-clinical verification and validation.

 **모델 카드:**\
 **기기 정보**